Harishkumarburka/Kubernetes-Zero-to-Hero/Security/Manage_Security_Like_Pro.md

 ## Upgrades
-Keep the Kubernetes cluster and its components up to date with the latest security patches and updates.
+Keep the Kubernetes cluster and its components up to date with the latest security patches and updates .